MicrosoftDocs/architecture-center/docs/guide/azure-sandbox/azure-sandbox-content.md

 - Development

 > [!IMPORTANT]
 > Azure Sandbox isn't intended for production use.
-The environment uses some best practices, but others intentionally aren't used in favor of simplicity and cost.
+The deployment uses some best practices, but others intentionally aren't used in favor of simplicity and cost.

 ## Capabilities